 Chelsea Says: “How he eats is very influenced by how I eat.”

 I started my son with solids around 6 months old.
 I didn’t have a strong philosophy on introducing solids going in, so we did a mix of all methods.
 We also had a friend at the time give us some organic purees that she wasn’t going to use, so we did give him some mostly fruit purees.
-I honestly can’t remember, but I’m pretty sure that his first food was rice cereal from the box mixed with breastmilk.
+I honestly can’t remember, but I think that his first food was rice cereal from the box mixed with breastmilk.
 My husband was more cautious and worried than I was about choking, so he felt most comfortable spoon-feeding purees.

-Here’s a typical day for him:
+Here’s a typical day for my 3 year old:

 Breakfast: Potatoes with Whole30 compliant breakfast meat, egg, or toast with almond butter